 Within Tele2, we have rules on how we handle the personal data that our customers and employees entrust us with.
 This includes rules on how we process and store data, how we keep it up to date, provide customers with access to it when needed, and how we ensure personal data is only used for the purpose agreed.
 Those rules are either made by us, because we think it is good practice to be careful with personal data and privacy, or based on government regulations.
 We keep a close eye to these rules and continue to adjust them according to technology advancements or new regulation.
 For example in 2018, we changed our privacy and data protection policies to match the General Data Protection Regulation (GDPR).

 Because of the services we provide, we process personal data.
 For example when we send a bill to a customer, or when we make sure to connect a call to the right person.
 To protect and respect privacy, every operation within the Tele2 Group takes responsibility for privacy and data protection and is equipped with the necessary resources.
 Furthermore, they are all supported by a group function that promotes the correct application of privacy and data protection requirements by providing guidance and feedback.
 We have a Group Privacy Officer (GPO), and we have Data Protection Officers (DPOs) in all our local operations.
 The GPO reports to the Group General Counsel, who is part of our Executive Management.

-Privacy and integrity is not only about how we use data
+Privacy and integrity are not only about how we use data

-Tele2 will cooperate with authorities that want to have special access to our systems and information in order to combat crime and terrorism.
-But it has to done on a legal basis and applied in a way that is justified and proportionate.
-That being said, we will continue to take a stance to defend our own interests and those of our customers when governments propose disproportionate laws, or when authorities request information in a way that is incompatible with fundamental human rights.
+Tele2 does normally cooperate with authorities that want to have special access to our systems and information in order to combat crime and terrorism.
+But our requirements is that it has to done on a legal basis and applied in a way that is justified and proportionate.
+So we will continue to take a stance to defend our own interests and those of our customers when governments propose disproportionate laws, or when authorities request information in a way that is incompatible with fundamental human rights.

 Additional information and Q&A